Atlanta protesters speaking out against Charlottesville violence | Atlanta: News, Weather and Traffic

-An Atlanta group set up to counter a white supremacist rally here last year has a message for Charlottesville: “We got your back.”

-Protesters gathered at Woodruff Park Sunday night at a memorial and march organized by All Out Atlanta.
+The memorial and march were organized by All Out Atlanta but drew many other participants.

 MORE: Hundreds march in Atlanta to protest Charlottesville violence

-Separately, in Decatur, several hundred residents with candles were joining together on the square.
+Separately, in Decatur, several hundred residents with candles were joining together on the square in a much calmer vigil.

 The rallies come a day after violence erupted in Charlottesville as white supremacists clashed with counterprotesters.
 Events turned deadly when James Alex Fields, 20, allegedly drove a Dodge Challenger into a crowd of people.
 Heather Heyer, 32, was killed and 19 were injured.
 Two Virginia troopers monitoring the protests from a helicopter were also killed.